charlesfrye/Aritra-Documentation/Platform/Library/Public Api.md

 [`class ArtifactVersions`](./Public Api/ArtifactVersions.md): An iterable collection of artifact versions associated with a project and optional filter.

-[`class BetaReport`](./Public Api/BetaReport.md): BetaReport is a class associated with reports created in wandb.

 [`class File`](./Public Api/File.md): File is a class associated with a file saved by wandb.

 [`class Files`](./Public Api/Files.md): Files is an iterable collection of `File` objects.